What exactly is a business plan?

 An operational plan focuses on the daily operations and how they contribute to the overall success of the business.
 It contains objectives for the company with timelines, deadlines, and measures to track progress.

 Feasibility plans are for those companies that plan to introduce a new product to the current market or an existing product in a new market.
-This plan includes market patterns, competitor analysis, consumer behavior, and market research (both secondary and primary).
+This plan includes market patterns, competitor analysis, consumer behaviour, and market research (both secondary and primary).

 PNP Business Plan